mapeditor/tiled/docs/reference/scripting.rst

     it returns defaultValue instead.
 Throws an error if this node is not an Element.

 XmlNode.setAttribute(name : string, newValue : string) : void
-    Set the given attribute to a new value, creating it if it didn't already exist.
+    Set the attribute with the given name to a new value, creating it if it didn't already exist.
 Throws an error if this node is not an Element.

 XmlNode.hasAttribute(name : string) : bool
-    Checks whether this node has the given attribute set to any value.
+    Returns whether this node has an attribute with the given name.
 Throws an error if this node is not an Element.

-XmlNode.removeAttribute(name : string) : bool
+XmlNode.removeAttribute(name : string) : void
-    If the given attribute exists, it is deleted and this returns true.
-Otherwise, it returns false.
-Throws an errof if this node is not an Element.
+    Removes the attribute with the given name from this element.
+Throws an error if this node is not an Element.

 XmlNode.firstChild([tag : string]) : XmlNode
     Returns the first child with the given tag name.
 Returns `undefined` if the